pachyderm/docs/content/latest/reference/helm-values/pachd.md

   enterpriseCallbackAddress: ""
   # Indicates to pachd whether dex is embedded in its process.
   localhostIssuer: "" # "true", "false", or "" (used string as bool doesn't support empty value)
-  # set the initial pachyderm cluster role bindings, mapping a user to their list of roles
+  # set the initial MLDM cluster role bindings, mapping a user to their list of roles
   # ex.
   # pachAuthClusterRoleBindings:
   #   robot:wallie: